SunnierLee/DP-ImaGen/README.md

 the semantic distribution of the sensitive dataset, facilitating the selection of data from the public dataset with analogous semantics for pre-training.
 Finally, we pre-train an image generative model using the selected data and then fine-tune this model on the sensitive dataset using Differentially Private Stochastic Gradient Descent (DP-SGD).
 PRIVIMAGE allows us to train a lightly parameterized generative model, reducing the noise in the gradient during DP-SGD training and enhancing training stability.
 Extensive experiments demonstrate that PRIVIMAGE uses only 1% of the public dataset for pre-training and 7.6% of the parameters in the generative model compared to the state-of-the-art method, whereas achieves superior synthetic performance and conserves more computational resources.
 On average, PRIVIMAGE achieves 6.8% lower FID and 13.2% higher Classification Accuracy than the state-of-the-art method.

 ## 4. Get Start
+We provide an example for how to reproduce the results on CIFAR-10 in our paper.
+Suppose you had 4 GPUs on your device.

 ### 4.1 Installation